Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Method

 \section{Method}

-Our proposed attention mechanism is designed as a two-stage phases.
-The first involves normalising the raw attention scores to create a stable distribution.
-The second re-weights this distribution to sharpen focus and enhance length extrapolation.
-Full details are provided in the following sub-sections.
+The proposed attention mechanism consists of two stages.
+The first involves normalising the raw attention scores to create a stable distribution, and is described in \cref{sec:norm_stage}.
+The second re-weights this distribution to sharpen focus and enhance length extrapolation, as described in \cref{sec:sharpening_stage}.